Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: The star cluster population

-The dashed line in the bottom panel of Fig. \ref{fig:CMF} indicates the typical observed cluster mass function with power-law index of $-2$.
 The young star cluster population is consistent with the $-2$ slope as recovered by both of the detection methods, while the whole population shows a plateau in the low-mass end.
-Most of the clusters with bound mass above 100 \mdot{} are detected in the photometry while the plateau below 100 \mdot{} is underestimated.
+We fit a power-law mass function to the young cluster population, excluding the smallest bin, and give the best-fit values in the legend of Fig. \ref{fig:CMF}.
+Changing the binning from 4 to 6 bins, the best-fit values range from $-1.7$ to $-2.0$.
+Most of the clusters with bound mass above \mbox{100 \mdot{}} are detected in the photometry while the plateau in the whole population below \mbox{100 \mdot{}} is underestimated.
 The photometric pipeline recovers in total approximately 67\% of the total bound cluster mass.
 On the other hand, most of the clusters that are younger than 10 Myr are detected.
 The total mass in young clusters is in fact overestimated compared to bound clusters by 28\%, which is similar to what we found for massive clusters in a starburst environment in \citet{2022MNRAS.514.4560L}.
 Young clusters tend to be grouped with other young clusters in the cluster-forming regions as can be seen in Fig. \ref{fig:2dmaps}, therefore source separation can be difficult when using fixed aperture sizes.
 More sophisticated methods, such as using an iterative aperture size as in \citet{2012ApJ...751..100C} would provide better accuracy in crowded cluster-forming regions.
+Our simulated cluster detection presents a best-case scenario in terms of image quality, since we only include random noise and a PSF and do not, for instance, consider confusion from background or foreground objects.
+We also do not limit the analysis to only round, concentrated bona fide clusters (as in Class 1 and 2 in LEGUS, \citealt{2017ApJ...841..131A}).
+The completeness limits in real observations are therefore typically somewhat higher in terms of cluster mass (e.g. \citealt{2017ApJ...839...78J, 2019MNRAS.484.4897C}).